mit-orcd/orcd-docs-edit/docs/orcd-systems.md

 ## OpenMind

-The OpenMind system is a collaboration with the Department of Brain and Cognitive Sciences (BCS) and the McGovern Institute.
-OpenMind is mostly a GPU computing cluster optimized for artificial intelligence (AI) research and data science.
+The OpenMind system is a collaboration with Department of Brain and Cognitive Sciences (BCS) and McGovern Institute.
+OpenMind is mainly a GPU computing cluster optimized for artificial intelligence (AI) research and data science.
 Totally there are around 70 compute nodes, 3500 CPU cores, 48 TB of RAM, and 340 GPUs, including 142 A100-80GB GPUs.
 It also provides around 2 PB of flash storage supporting fast read/write data speed.
 A wide range of standard software is available.
 Anaconda environment and Docker compatible Apptainer/Singularity container tool is supported.
-Further information and support is available at orcd-help-satori@mit.edu.
+Further information and support is available at orcd-help-openmind@mit.edu.

 ### How to Get an Account on OpenMind
 Accounts will be available for MIT users in 2024.